Travelling with sight-loss or blindness

 If you’re looking at taking a staycation and exploring the treasures that lie right in the UK, companies such as Visit Britain and Tourism for All UK can provide plenty of useful information and advice about accessible travel and experiences that will be best suited to your needs.

 If you would prefer to arrange your trip independently, you might want to book a stay in a specialist hotel such as one of the Vision Hotels groups or one of those detailed in the Sightline Directory.
 Specialist hotels boast a range of modifications to meet the needs of those who are blind and partially sighted such as talking menus and lifts – guide dogs are generally welcomed, too.

 Make arrangements well in advance

 Under the Equality Act 2010, a hotel cannot refuse to serve you due to a disability and should make reasonable adjustments to assist you in your stay such as enlarging a menu or ensuring a member of staff reads it through.
-Airlines will need at least 48-hours notice to make arrangements for a guide to take you through security and ensure you have priority boarding whilst trains require at least 24-hours notice.
-However, when it comes to travel arrangements, we would advise calling much further in advance with a follow-up call the day before you travel just to double-check everything is ready and set in place.
+Airlines will need at least 48-hours’ notice to make arrangements for a guide to take you through security and ensure you have priority boarding whilst trains require at least 24-hours’ notice.
+However, when it comes to travel arrangements, we would advise calling much further in advance with a follow-up call the day before you travel just to double-check everything is ready.

 Once you’ve booked your holiday, don’t forget to make buying travel insurance a priority.
-It may not be as exciting a purchase as flights, accommodation or excursions, but it is one of the most important elements on your holiday checklist.
-If you find searching for the best policy something of a challenge, use Medical Travel Compared’s comparison tool and let us help you locate the most appropriate cover for you.
-Then you can get back to more engaging concerns such as planning the holiday of a lifetime.
+It may not be as exciting a purchase as flights, accommodation, or excursions, but it is one of the most important elements on your holiday checklist.
+If you find searching for the best policy something of a challenge, let us help you with our simple comparison tool to help you locate the most appropriate cover for you.